Azure/azure-iot-device-ecosystem/iotcertification/iot-certification_MiCO_c/MiCO-mxchipWiFiModule-c.md

 -   Install the latest MiCoderIDE software on your computer by following the instructions in the [MiCO开发者中心](http://developer.mico.io/docs/13).
--   When the installation process is complete, the MiCoderIDE software have cotain latest MiCO SDK.You need to add azureIotclient files to MiCOderIDE project explorer's demos directory, you can directly copy [“demo/azureIotclient” files](https://github.com/zhaojuntao/azure-iot-sdk-c/tree/master/AzureForMiCO-SDK/demos/azureIotclient) here.And you need to add [“libraries/azureiot” files](https://github.com/zhaojuntao/azure-iot-sdk-c/tree/master/AzureForMiCO-SDK/libraries/azureiot) to MiCOderIDE project explorer's libraries directory.
+-   When the installation process is complete, the MiCoderIDE software have cotain latest MiCO SDK.You need to add azureIotclient files to MiCOderIDE project explorer's demos directory, you can directly copy [“demos\application\azure\azure_iothub_mqtt_demo” files](https://github.com/zhaojuntao/azure-iot-c-sdk-mico/tree/master/demos/application/azure/azure_iothub_mqtt_demo) here.And you need to add [“libraries\protocols\azure” files](https://github.com/zhaojuntao/azure-iot-c-sdk-mico/tree/master/libraries/protocols/azure) to MiCOderIDE project explorer's libraries directory.

   ![](./../../get_started/media/Azure--iothubmico-setup/micoderIDE01.png)